 Ask yourself, can you afford to have your vehicle out of commission?
-Can you afford to come out of pocket for costly repairs beyond the scope of your standard manufacturer’s auto warranty?
+Can you afford to come out of pocket for costly repairs beyond the scope of your standard manufacturer’s manufacturer auto warranty?
 Our plans are designed to protect your vehicle and your budget.
 Today’s vehicles are more complex than ever.
 Manufacturers now more than ever rely on electronics and computers to run their vehicles, making it nearly impossible to work on them yourself.
 In addition, the hourly labor rate and cost of parts are at an all time high.
 The typical manufacturer’s car warranty only offers three-years/36,000 miles, with limited coverage.
-Think of it as insurance against mechanical and electrical breakdowns.

 What happens if I sell my vehicle?

 Many customers purchase a VPP so they can extend the life of their vehicle.
 However, if you choose to sell your vehicle or trade it in, you have two options.
 You can either transfer the policy to the new owner of the vehicle or you can cancel the policy and receive a pro-rated refund for the unused proportion.

 I have auto insurance, why do I need a VPP?